leshow/blog/content/post/cheat_rank_n.md

 }
 ```

-But then my closure has to handle the multiple variants also,
+But then the closure has to handle the multiple variants also,

 ```rust
 write(var, writer, |writer, foobar| {